Start by clicking on "Fill out the template"

 1. the quitclaim was voluntarily signed by the employee;

 2. there was no fraud or deceit on the part of any of the parties;

 3. the consideration or the final pay is credible and reasonable;

 4. the quitclaim is not contrary to law, public order, public policy, morals, or good customs, nor is it prejudicial to a third person with a right recognized by law.

 This document is specifically drafted for an employment situation.
 If the quitclaim will not relate to an employment situation, a Mutual Release, Waiver, and Quitclaim should be used if both parties are releasing the other party from liability or a Release, Waiver and Quitclaim (One Way) if only one party is releasing the other party from liability.

 The user should enter all the information required to complete the document.
 Once completed, the employee should review the document to see if all the information is correct.
 The employer should also explain the contents of the document to the employee.
 Specifically, the employer should explain that, in signing the Affidavit of Release, Waiver, and Quitclaim, the employee will be waiving any and all claims that they may have against the employer.
 The explanation should be in a language or dialect that the employee understands.

-Because this document is an affidavit, it should only be signed in the presence of a notary public.
+There should be two (2) witnesses to the execution of the document who must also affix their signature thereon, and because this document is an affidavit, it should be signed in the presence of a notary public.
 Thus, the employee should go to a notary public (with at least three (3) copies of the document) to swear an oath to the truth of the statements contained in the Affidavit of Release, Waiver and Quitclaim.
-Only then can the employee sign the Affidavit of Release, Waiver, and Quitclaim.
+Only then can the employee, together with the two (2) witnesses sign the Affidavit of Release, Waiver, and Quitclaim.

 There are no laws that apply specifically to an Affidavit Release, Waiver, and Quitclaim for Employment however, jurisprudence and the Labor Code of the Philippines may apply.